hexops/zigmonthly.org/content/letters/2022/may-june.md

 Full schedule will come out soon, and early bird pricing ends soon so [get your tickets now](https://sycl.it/tickets)!

-# Article of the month: "How I built zig-sqlite"
+# Article of the month: How I built zig-sqlite

 ["How I built zig-sqlite"](https://rischmann.fr/blog/how-i-built-zig-sqlite) is an excellent read for anyone looking to get a better understanding of Zig's C interoperability as well as its powerful meta-programming capabilities.